Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 Although Zoom saves meeting chats, the process is much more smooth and automatic on MS Teams

 MS Teams saves all meeting chats as individual direct messages that you can easily access.
-What’s more, MS Teams also allows you to continue the conversation just like you would in any other chat.
+What’s more, MS Teams also lets you continue the conversation just like you would in any other chat.
+You can also share Word or Excel documents and collaborate on them — a benefit many teams focused on internal communication find irreplaceable.

 In-meeting chats are saved as direct messages on MS Teams